-After a long debate, Asheville City Council finally allowed a dedicated food truck lot to open in March 2012.
-The lot, next to Wells Fargo Bank on Coxe, has been successful, with sometimes six or eight trucks trying to squeeze into space for just four trucks, despite prices at some trucks that are no cheaper than eating at a restaurant.
-In 2017, the vacant lot on Haywood Street, across from U.S. Cellular Center, sometimes called The Pit of Despair was also designated at food truck lot.
+The first food truck lot in Asheville, next to Wells Fargo Bank on Coxe Avenue, has been successful, with sometimes six or eight trucks trying to squeeze into space for just four trucks, despite prices at some trucks that are no cheaper than eating at a restaurant.
+In 2017, the vacant lot on Haywood Street, across from U.S. Cellular Center was also designated at food truck lot.
 There are now more than 30 food trucks operating in Asheville.
 Food trucks often set up at different locations around town, including at the original Wedge Brewery, Bywater Bar, New Belgium Brewery, on Depot Street in the Riverside Arts District and elsewhere.
 Among the food trucks are ones selling Korean, Lebanese, Mexican, Venezuelan, Vietnamese, pizza, vegetarian, specialty coffee, burgers and other items.
 Trucks vary day to day, and they have to meet the same cleanliness and quality standards as regular restaurants.